rolling-scopes-school/tasks/tasks/codejam-pallete.md

-# CodeJam-dom Pallete
+# CodeJam-dom Palette

 ### Deadline: Sunday, April 28, 2019 23:59

 ## Task

-You need to implement 3 ui components (canvas, pallete, colors) with functionality described below.
-The js and css files should be in the folder with name "pallete".
+Your task is to implement 3 ui components (canvas, palette, colors) with the functionality described below.
+The js and css files should be in the folder named "palette".

-As soon as you are completed one function you should commit the file.
-After that you proceed to the next part of functionality and commit it after compliting.
+As you complete one part of the functionality you should commit the files.
+After that you proceed to the next part of functionality and commit it after you've finished it, and so on.
 You can refactor and commit changes till deadline.

 ### Components description